 THREE ATTENDANCE CODES WILL BE USED FOR WEATHER-RELATED SCHOOL CLOSURES

 - TEP(Temporary Educational Placement) – all students will start with this code

 - UNVE(Unverified Absence) – if work not submitted within 5 school days

 - UNEX (No call, unexcused) – if work is submitted late

 SCHOOL CLOSURE POLICY

-- In the event of a school closure for any reason students and teachers will not report to school.
-If there is any question as to whether school will be open or not, parents, students, and teachers should check the Bishop Manogue Catholic High School website and social media pages.
+- In the event of a school closure for any reason, students and teachers will not report to school.
+If there is any question as to whether the school will be open or not, parents, students, and teachers should check the Bishop Manogue Catholic High School website and social media pages.